osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/clients.md

 1. Use Authorization Code clients in web applications or services where users need to authenticate and it is not possible to store a client secret securely.

-1. Since a refresh token is not provided in this flow, web applications should use an iframe to request a new token before the token expires.
+1. Because refresh tokens are not generated in this flow, web applications should use an iframe to request a new token before the existing token expires.
 Otherwise, the user will have to explicitly log in again to get a new token once their token expires.

 ### Creating an authorization code client